sf-wdi-18/notes/lectures/week-07/day-2-active-record/README.md

 | Understand how to create a join table                                         |
 | Understand how to create model instances when they have associations.         |

+Today we'll be:

+ - Reviewing what you already learned about associations from Mongoose
+ - Translatihg what you've learned into Rails
+ - Discussing migrations. _This is a new concept for us!_

 ---